mecc-monash/rbc/sensing_tutorial.md

 ```

 #### Processing values
 We now have to think about turning the values we receive from the colour sensor into information that we understand and that we can use to make decisions for our robot.

-This means converting the frequencies into RGB values which we can use to figure out which colour it is.
+This step is a little bit more open-ended and will require you to investigate what the colour sensor is doing.

+Task:
+- Place the colour sensor over one the pieces of tape on the table
+- Over serial, print out whether it is looking at red, blue, green or white (no tape)

-To do this, we must first calibrate our sensor.
-Point the sensor into a direction where there is nothing in front of it and note down the values being printed.
+To start, point the sensor into a direction where there is nothing in front of it and note down the values being printed.

 <p align="center">
     <img height="400" src="./images/clr_calibration.png">
 </p>

 After noting down those values, we now put a colour in front of the sensor.
-According to the datasheet, the best sensing range is at 10mm, too close or too far will compromise the accuracy of the sensor.
+According to the datasheet, the best sensing range is at 10mm: too close or too far will compromise the accuracy of the sensor.
 It is up to you to choose a distance that suits your build, but just make sure it’s consistent, or else the sensor will not
 work properly.

 So putting the colour red in front of the sensor at the distance of your choice will produce different red frequency values.
 Note that value down as well.